directus/directus/docs/reference/system/users.md

 `DELETE /users`

-Provide an array of user ids as the body of your request.
+Provide an array of user IDs as the body of your request.

 </template>
 <template #graphql>